corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/serialization.md

 In classic Java serialization, any class on the JVM classpath can be deserialized.
 This can be exploited by adding a stream of malicious bytes to the large set of third-party libraries that are added to the classpath as part of a JVM application’s dependencies.
-Corda strictly controls which classes can be deserialized (and, pro-actively, serialized) by insisting that each (de)serializable class is on a whitelist of allowed classes.
+Corda strictly controls which classes can be deserialized (and, proactively, serialized) by insisting that each (de)serializable class is on a whitelist of allowed classes.

 To add a class to the whitelist, you must either: